department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-benefit-allowance-rates.md

 ---
 layout: page-breadcrumbs.html
-title: Special Benefit Allowances Rates | Veterans Affairs
+title: 2019 Special Benefit Allowances Rates | Veterans Affairs
 display_title: Special benefit allowances rates
-heading: Special benefit allowances rates
+heading: 2019 special benefit allowances rates
-description: View current benefit rates that may apply to you if you qualify for an automobile or clothing allowance or a Medal of Honor pension.
+description: View 2019 benefit rates that may apply to you if you qualify for an automobile or clothing allowance or a Medal of Honor pension.
 keyword: n/a
 template: detail-page
 order: 3